stenrap/bridgetjohansen.com/docs/authentication.md

 ### Auth Check

 1. A user attempts to access the schedule page.
-1. The schedule page checks the `isAuthenticated` boolean state in the `userSlice` portion of the redux store:
+1. The schedule page checks the `signedIn` boolean state in the `userSlice` portion of the redux store:

     - If the user is not authenticated, they enter the [sign-in flow](#sign-in).
     - If the user is authenticated, the schedule page is [rendered](#render).